 Herbs can be expensive, especially fresh ones.
 I often find that I buy way more than I could use for one meal.
 They are usually far more expensive than buying already dried herbs in bulk.
 However, every once in a while, I buy fresh ones or I sometimes grow my own or get a bounty from someone who does.
 Here are some simple tips for drying your own herbs that will save you a lot more money in the future.

 How to Dry Your Own Fresh Herbs

-For dried herbs, you pay a lot.
-When I need dry herbs, I find myself in the bulk herb section of my local health food store.
-You don’t pay for packagin, bottles or labels, so the savings in phenominal.
+When I need dry herbs, I find myself in the bulk herb section of my local health food store or if you are lucky, your neighborhood grocery.
+You don’t pay for packaging, bottles or labels, so the savings in phenomenal.
 However, if you can grow a little herb garden, you can really rake in the savings by drying your own.
 Some herbs are really easy to dry and just require placing them on a cookie sheet in a dry place.

 For this example, I will show you how easy it is with bay leaves.

 My mom has a bay leaf plant. (by the way, these plants produce a lot-more than a single person could really need at one time and are easy to care for) and I was given some leaves to have after I ran out the last time I made spaghetti sauce.
 The process is very simple.
-All you do is lay them on a cookie tray and set a book on top of them to prevent them from rolling up.
+All you do is lay them on a cookie tray.
 In just about 2-3 days, you will find them dried out.
 Now, the last time I went to buy this same quantity of bay leaves.
-I found them at around $4.00 for a jar, (cheaper in bulk, obviously) but this way, if you have your own plant, it’s free.
+I found them at around $4.00 for a jar, (cheaper in bulk, obviously) but this way, if you have your own plant, it’s basically free.

-Many herbs can be dried out.
-Just remember that when using dried vs. fresh, you need about twice as much for optimal flavor.
+Pretty much all herbs can be dried out for use later.
+Just remember that when using dried vs. fresh, you need about twice as much dried for optimal flavor.